 Should My Business Hire an Intellectual Property Lawyer?

-By Canaan Suitt, J.D. | Last updated on January 26, 2023
+By Canaan Suitt, J.D. | Last updated on June 30, 2025 Featuring practical insights from contributing attorney Bill Samuels

 “Working with lawyers helps avoid issues that might come up down the line,” says New York intellectual property attorney William Samuels.
-“With all respect for folks who are bootstrapping, $1,000 today [to hire a lawyer] may save you $10,000 tomorrow.”
+“With all respect for folks who are bootstrapping, $1,000 today to hire a lawyer might save you $10,000 tomorrow.
+For what it’s worth, intellectual property lawyers make money on fixing problems clients have created.
+I would say that working with a lawyer and talking to a lawyer upfront helps to avoid those expensive problems down the line.”

-This article will explain what an intellectual property lawyer does, the sorts of issues an IP lawyer can help you with, and when to seek an IP lawyer’s assistance.
+This article will explain what an intellectual property lawyer does, the sorts of issues an IP lawyer can help you with, and when to seek an IP lawyer’s assistance

 Why Are Intellectual Property Rights Important?

+When you think about the property your business owns, your mind might go to tangible assets like real estate, buildings, equipment, or materials.
 Physical property is, of course, very important to a company.
 However, intangible assets are often even more valuable to a company’s business.

+Intangible assets are the company’s intellectual property.
 There are a few main types of intellectual property a business might have, including:

 • Copyrighted work